DannyRo/node-tutorials/mocha-wd-parallel/README.md

 - The browsers are configured in `desireds.js`
 - The mocha test suite is in `tutorial-specs.js`
-- The mocha test suite is in `parallel-mochas.js`
+- The parallel runner is in `parallel-mochas.js`

 ## 5/ Run tests